 I met this enemy that we're up against.

-And I'd like to just give you two quick points for your uh listeners to consider.
+And I'd like to just give you two quick points for your listeners to consider.

-And second, when when the Democrats have made this year, the year they're trying to take the Congress and try to say that they're going to be tougher on terrorism.
+And second, when the Democrats have made this year, the year they're trying to take the Congress and try to say that they're going to be tougher on terrorism, I'd like to suggest a litmus test for your listeners.

 You know, that is an excellent question because it's a legitimate one these days.

-It is a it is a very legitimate question these days to ask when you've got Democrats in Congress trying to create the Al Qaeda Bill of Rights, when you've got people like Dick Durbin and Ted Kennedy and the whole liberal complex trying to well, they're trying to punish the whole country over a few incidents at Abu Ghrab rather than concern themselves with the people who want to kill us.
+It is a very legitimate question these days to ask when you've got Democrats in Congress trying to create the Al-Qaeda Bill of Rights, when you've got people like Dick Durbin and Ted Kennedy and the whole liberal complex trying to, well, they're trying to punish the whole country over a few incidents at Abu Ghraib rather than concern themselves with the people who want to kill us.

 Our troops have behaved in an incredibly admirable way.

-Uh when you look at what happens when the enemy takes prisoners, like they did with the hundred and first Airborne or Daniel Pearl, um, what kind of treatment is that?
+When you look at what happens when the enemy takes prisoners, like they did with the 101st Airborne or Daniel Pearl, what kind of treatment is that?

-We have a congressman up here, uh Delahunt, who's actually written to Rumsfeld uh arguing that we need better treatment for the enemy combatants in Guantanamo Bay.
+We have a congressman up here, Delahunt, who's actually written to Rumsfeld arguing that we need better treatment for the enemy combatants in Guantanamo.

 Let me tell you something.